Arroz moro, Cuban black rice and beans

 • Soak 6 ounces of dry black beans in a pot full of 3 cups of water overnight.

 • The next day, drain and add 5 new cups of water to the pot.
+Add half of an onion, half green bell pepper, and 2 whole cloves of garlic to the pot.

 • If they are absorbing the water too quickly, add 1 cup of water.